 - 120 dB max Sound Pressure Level (SPL)

-I briefly mentioned it above, but the app allows headphone monitoring, which works great on older lightning iPhone’s like the 6S.
+I briefly mentioned it above, but the app allows headphone monitoring, which works great on older Lightning iPhone’s like the 6S.
 The problem is Apple decided to remove the headphone jack from the iPhone 7 and I don’t see them bringing it back, so you can’t monitor the audio easily.

 I’m not holding this against Shure because they released the MV88 before that happened, so I’m hoping they’re working on an update to include a headphone jack, but no official word on that yet.
 Either way, this mic has already won many awards.

 Lastly, they offer the optional (but recommended) Shure AMV88-FUR Rycote Windjammer to more effectively block wind outdoors.